 382.13 change as shown

-Figure 26-7—An example of the sounding protocol with a single HE beamformee
+Figure 26-7—An example of HE non-TB sounding

 383.27 change as shown (including inserting 3 line breaks)

 An HE beamformer that transmits an HE NDP Announcement frame to an HE beamformee that is an AP, TDLS peer STA, mesh STA or IBSS STA, shall include one STA Info field in the HE NDP Announcement frame and shall set the AID11 field in the STA Info field of the frame to 0.

 An HE beamformer that is an AP and that transmits an HE NDP Announcement frame to one or more HE beamformees shall set the AID11 field in the STA Info field identifying a non-AP STA to the 11 LSBs of the AID of the non-AP STA.

 An HE NDP Announcement frame shall not include multiple STA Info fields that have the same value in the AID11 subfield.

-An HE beamformer that transmits an HE NDP Announcement frame may include a STA Info field with an AID11 subfield value of 2047 to indicate disallowed subchannels during punctured channel operation.
+An HE beamformer that transmits an HE NDP Announcement frame initiating an HE TB sounding sequence may include a STA Info field with an AID11 subfield value of 2047 to indicate disallowed subchannels during punctured channel operation.
 When present, the STA Info field with AID11 value of 2047 shall be the first STA Info field in the frame.
 An HE beamformer that transmits an HE NDP Announcement frame shall not include more than one STA Info field with an AID11 subfield value of 2047.
+An HE beamformer that transmits an HE NDP Announcement frame initiating a HE non-TB sounding sequence shall not include a STA Info field with an AID11 subfield value of 2047.

 End of changes for CID 24010